EmilioDNA/Restaurant-Reservations/README.md

 ## Testing
 To run the tests, run
 ```
-dropdb reservation_tests
-createdb reservation_test
-psql reservation_test < reservations.psql
 python test_app.py
 ```
 Take into account that all the routes require authentication, so, You'll have to comment in the `@requires_auth` decorator to run the functional tests.

+Consider that in order to test the application, Restaurant, Dinning table, and Reservation data must be created in a table called `reservation_tests`, the Ids from these elements must match with the tested endpoints.

-Additionally, you can test the authentication with Postman, by using the `restaurants-reservation-posman-test-collection.file`, and run it within Postman.
+Additionally, you can test the authentication with Postman, by using the `Restaurant-Reservations-API-tests.postman_collection.json`, and run it within Postman.

 ## API Reference